 5 Common Fall Pests in the Pacific Northwest

-Fall time brings thoughts of pumpkins, apple cider and preparing for the winter season.
-It is a time of year where everyone is winding down from the summer fun and getting ready for the holidays.
-It should also be a time of year that you make sure that you are prepared for potential pest problems.
+Fall brings thoughts of pumpkins, apple cider, and cozy sweaters.
+It is a time of year when everyone is winding down from summer fun and getting ready for the holidays.
+It should also be a time of year when you make sure you’re prepared for potential pest problems.

-Although many people believe that pests are only a bother in the spring and summer months, they are actually a larger problem in the Fall.
-Bugs and rodents also know that winter is coming so they are doing whatever it takes to get prepared.
-This includes invading your home for food and shelter.
+Although many people believe pests are only a bother during spring and summer.
+Pests are a year-round problem, especially in the fall.
+Bugs and rodents know that winter is coming so they are doing whatever it takes to get prepared–which can unfortunately mean invading your home.

 Ants are the number one nuisance pest in the country.
 These tiny insects cannot survive the cold rainy weather we often get in the Portland metro area.
-They will look for food to store for the coming months a well as items that they can use to insulate their nests.
-It is important to remember that if you see a few ants around the house or pantry, there is a great chance that there is a colony living somewhere in or around your home.
+They will look for food to store for the coming months as well as items they can use to insulate their nests.
+If you see a few ants around your home, there is a good chance there is a colony living somewhere nearby.

 Cockroaches are arguably the most disgusting pest on our list.
 These pests spread potentially harmful diseases, contaminate food, and can trigger asthma attacks.
 Discovering that you have cockroaches can be difficult because they come out at night.
-However, these nasty little bugs leave evidence wherever they go.
-These insects come indoors seeking moisture and food and warmth.
-Check for evidence on your counters and around your baseboards.
+However, these nasty little insects leave evidence wherever they go.
+Check for cockroach droppings, smear marks, shed skin on your counters and around your baseboards.
 Cockroaches also leave a musky odor that gets stronger the larger the infestation.

 Many people believe that fleas are only common during the hot months.
 Fleas love the warmth and security of a home during the colder months.
 Fleas can spread various diseases including typhus and plague.
 You will need to treat your pet as well as your home to get rid of these unwanted pests.